StrangeBeeCorp/docs/docs/thehive/administration/email-intake-connector/connect-a-mailbox.md

 Use this procedure if your organization receives alerts via email and you want to automatically convert them into alerts within TheHive.

-{!includes/administrator-access-manage-email-intake-connectors.md!}
+{% include-markdown "includes/administrator-access-manage-email-intake-connectors.md" %}

 <h2>Procedure</h2>

-1. {!includes/platform-management-view-go-to.md!}
+1. {% include-markdown "includes/platform-management-view-go-to.md" %}

     ---

-2. {!includes/connectors-tab-go-to.md!}
+2. {% include-markdown "includes/connectors-tab-go-to.md" %}

     ---

-3. {!includes/email-intake-tab-go-to.md!}
+3. {% include-markdown "includes/email-intake-tab-go-to.md" %}

     ---